Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Methods

-where {$G^{\prime}={\rm floor}(H^{\prime}/2)$,} $K^{\prime}$ is the number of channels, $b^\prime_m$ is the bias, and $\varphi^\prime$ is an activation function, which is analogous to the two-dimensional operation in equation~\ref{eq:2DCNN}.
+where {$G^{\prime}={\rm floor}(H^{\prime}/2)$,} $b^\prime_m$ is the bias, and $\varphi^\prime$ is an activation function, similar to the two-dimensional operation in equation~(\ref{eq:2DCNN}).
 The upsampling layer illustrated in figure~\ref{fig:CNN_ope}$(d)$ plays a role of dimension extension.

-The details of the proposed model are summarized in Table~\ref{tab:str_of_2D3DCNN}.
-As the input and output attributes, we use three velocity components ${\bm q}=\{u,v,w\}$.
-The features of input sectional data ${\bm q}_{\rm 2D}$ are extracted through two-dimensional convolutional layers and reduced in dimension by max pooling layer.
-Since it is widely known the pooling operations enable CNN models to acquire robustness against the variance of input data due to a decrease of spatial sensitivity~\cite{LBBH1998}, we here consider a maxpooling operation as noted as ``1st Max Pooling" in Table~\ref{tab:str_of_2D3DCNN}.
-Once data shape is converted for three-dimensional convolutional layers at the ``Reshape" layer, the data head to the output layer.
+The details of the proposed model are presented in table~\ref{tab:str_of_2D3DCNN}.
+We use three velocity components ${\bm q}=\{u,v,w\}$ as the input and output attributes.
+The features of input sectional data ${\bm q}_{\rm 2D}$ are extracted through two-dimensional convolutional layers and reduced in dimension by the max-pooling layer.
+Since the pooling operations enable CNN models to acquire robustness against the variance of input data due to a decrease in spatial sensitivity~\cite{LBBH1998}, we here consider a maxpooling operation as noted as ``1st Max Pooling" in table~\ref{tab:str_of_2D3DCNN}.
+Once the data shape is converted for the three-dimensional convolutional layers at the ``Reshape" layer, the data heads to the output layer.
 The output ${\bm q}_{\rm 3D}$ is finally obtained via three-dimensional convolutional layers and upsampling.
-Note that users can also consider the use of optimization tools for the parameter decision inside CNNs, e.g., hyperopt~\cite{BYC2013} and Baysian optimization~\cite{MMLMBL2019}.
+Users can also consider the use of optimization tools for the parameter tuning inside CNNs, e.g., hyperopt~\cite{BYC2013} and Bayesian optimization~\cite{MMLMBL2019}.

 The 2D-3D CNN model $\mathcal{F}$ in the present study is trained in a supervised learning manner to obtain the three-dimensional data ${\bm q}_{\rm 3D}$ from the input sectional data ${\bm q}_{\rm 2D}$.
-Therefore, the problem setting in this study results in an optimization problem,
+The training of the present model hence results in an optimization problem,

-where ${\bm w}$ is weights inside the present CNN.
-The $L_2$ error is applied as the loss function in equation~\ref{eq:CNNL2}.
+where ${\bm w}$ denotes the weights inside the present CNN.
 For the construction of the present model, we take an early stopping criterion~\cite{prechelt1998} with 20 iterations to avoid an overfitting~\cite{BK2019book}.